deeppavlov/chatsky/docs/source/user_guides/optimization_guide.rst

 Similar to any complex system, a dialog service can have performance bottlenecks at various levels.
 These bottlenecks can occur during I/O operations like receiving and sending messages, as well as when synchronizing service states with a database.
-Even the efficiency of DFF classes can degrade as the number of callbacks in the script and pipeline increases.
+As the number of callbacks in the script and pipeline increases, the performance of DFF classes can degrade leading to longer response time.

 As a result, it becomes necessary to locate the part of the pipeline that is causing issues, so that further optimization steps can be taken.
 DFF provides several tools that address the need for